waymondrang/echelon/commands/readme.md

-# Echelon at your Command
+# Echelon at your Command!

 Echelon has many useful and fun commands!
 Here's what they do and how to use them.
 All of the commands will be in `this` syntax.
 Remember to type the bot's prefix before the command in Discord!